WeDevelop-ARG/full-stack-beginner-program/content/block-3/index.md

 2. Level One: Develop Wireframes
   - Create wireframes to represent the design at a base component level.
 3. Level Two: Component Diagram
-  - TODO: Component diagram content ???
+  - Create a diagram including page, container and view components with its props.
 4. Implementation
-  - Implement each component using React, focusing on structure only (Version 1).
+  - Implement each component using React, without styles and focusing on architecture and working logic only (Version 1).
-  - Apply styles using CSS to make the page look exactly as the Design indicates.
-  - TODO: Implement FE behaviour with fake data ???
+  - Specify React Prop Types for components with props.
+  - Use React Custom Hooks to implement presenters.
+  - Use React Router for page navigation.

 ## Bonus

-Nothing so far.
+- Chapter 23: Presenters and Humble Objects, from Clean Architecture by Robert C. Martin.
+ISBN-10: 0134494164, ISBN-13: 978-0134494166.

 [Next block](../block-4/index.md)